AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 1. Modify the JSON as needed.
 For configuration guidelines, refer to the specific edge system documentation.

    **WARNING:** For security reasons, do not include secrets in the configuration.
 Secrets cannot be stored or exported in a configuration.
-Client secrets and passwords must be applied directly on the device.

    Errors in the JSON syntax are underlined.
 To see an explanation of the issue, hold the mouse over the underlined text.
 The overall status of the JSON syntax is displayed over the right pane.